dexter1918/Task_-Level1_Linux_Module/README.md

 ### Section A
 ⚡ **Creating manual (man) page**
 - *Step 1 :* Login as a root user by running the command `sudo -i` (If it asks for the administrative password, Enter it).\
-Then using `cd` command move into to the standrad location in filesystem : `/usr/share/man`, where manual (man) pages of all the commands are stored as executable files and run `ls` command to list all the directories in that location.
+Now using `cd` command move into to the standrad location in filesystem : `/usr/share/man`, where manual (man) pages of all the commands are stored as executable files and then run `ls` command to list all the directories in that location.

   <img src = "/images/Setting_Up_Manual_Page_step-1.png">